oma3dao/portal-position-paper/portal-position-paper.md

 1. Complexity and Learning Curve: It can be challenging for users to understand and navigate the unique rules and structures of different metaverses, especially for users new to virtual worlds.
 This could lead to a steep learning curve and a frustrating experience.
 World designers must be careful to ensure users are prepared for portals before they can be used.
 For example, perhaps users must reach a certain level before portals are available, as is the case with many MMORPGs that implement intra-world portals.

-2. Digital Divide: Portaling might exacerbate the digital divide, as some users may not have the skills or hardware needed to support multiple types of worlds, leaving the portal system to only those that can understand and afford it.
+2. Digital Divide: Portaling might exacerbate the digital divide, as some users may not have the skills or hardware needed to support multiple types of worlds, leaving IWPS to only those that can understand and afford it.
 This is a problem for the metaverse as a whole, but it is exacerbated by portals.

 3. Terms of Service Inconsistency: Currently different platforms have different terms of service, differing on user rights such as item ownership, world governance, etc.  These differences may catch users by surprise and frustrate them.
 The PMWG must work hard to harmonize such terms as much as possible, and notify users appropriately when they diverge.